PythonAndGoCommunity/GoHomework/README.md

 Optionally you can launch multiple clients at the same time, though you would do it at your own risk.

-Test data and adequate docker files unfortunatelly are not yet avaliable.
+Test data and adequate docker files unfortunately are not yet available.